Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 ## Concealed Gesture
 Starting at 9th level, you can spend 1 trickery point to give yourself advantage on a Dexterity (Sleight of Hand) check when attempting to cast a spell without being noticed.

-## Quick Reflexes
+## Elegant Improvisation
 Starting at 13th level, you can spend 5 trickery points in order to take an additional reaction.

-If it's an Artful Instinct, you don't have to spend additional points to cast it.
+## Astute Awareness

 # Mischievous Incantations
 At 3rd level, you choose two cantrips to specialize in: